Lolkas-Meep/-/README.md

 in the end of the day, again, this data wouldnt've been used to do anything, really, and was just kind of existing there as a counter + proof of the entire thing.

 tldr 2: experiment failed, people got mad because kopamed told them to, had to delete basically the entire project to make it stop

+im gonna take a break from this entire thing